|

 Flying Cow Ranch is a recreational farm in Miaoli County that is open for tourists.
 Activities there include cow milking, pony rides, as well as feeding ducks, goats, and rabbits, making a trip to this farm fun for the whole family.

-Background: Flying Cow Ranch was originally created in 1975 by the government, using students that were sent to America to learn the art of raising dairy cows.
+Background: Flying Cow Ranch was originally created in 1975 by the government, using students who were sent to America to learn the art of raising dairy cows.
 After they graduated from schools in the US, the government set aside land in Miaoli for a dairy farming model in Taiwan, known as the "Central Taiwan Youth Dairy Farm" (中部青年酪農村).
-In 1985, it was converted into a recreational farm, and in 1995 it was opened to the public.
-Hours: 7 AM to 10 PM every day Price: 220 NT per person (including a free dairy product) 50 NT per car You can book tickets to Flying Cow Ranch for a discount on KKday here or on Klook here.
-Accommodation: Flying Cow Ranch: 3000-5000 NT per night (1000+ NT per campsite), you can book a room on Agoda here, Booking.com here, or Trip.com here.
+In 1985, it was converted into a recreational farm, and in 1995, it was opened to the public.
+Hours: 7 AM to 10 PM every day Price: 345 NT per person (including a free dairy product) 50 NT per car You can book tickets to Flying Cow Ranch for a discount on KKday here or on Klook here.
+Accommodation: Flying Cow Ranch: 3000-5000 NT per night (1000+ NT per campsite).
+You can book a room on Agoda here, Booking.com here, or Trip.com here.
 In Miaoli we have also stayed at and recommend Beautiful Landscape Resort, a fish farm and resort near Nanzhuang Old Street (you can book on Agoda here, Booking.com here, Hotels.com here, or Expedia here), and Yuan Motel, a high class car motel which includes a great breakfast buffet (you can book on Agoda here, Booking.com here, Hotels.com here, or Expedia here).
 Looking for a hotel?
 Find out where to stay in our Taiwan hotels guide or search for the best hotel deals in Taiwan here.
 You can also book Wifi and SIM cards for Taiwan on Gigago here.
 Need travel insurance?
 Compare prices on Insubuy here.
+Cherry Blossom Season: Cherry blossoms can be seen in the park from February to late March.
+Check out our full guide to Cherry Blossom Season in Taiwan here.
+Firefly Season: Firefly season at Sun Moon Lake is from May to June.
+Check out our firefly season guide here.
+Tours and Activities: There are many tours and activities available in Miaoli, such as Schokolake Chocolate Factory, Shangshun World, West Lake Resortopia, Suweila Manor, Baba Kengdao, Hobbit Valley, Zhuo Ye Cottage Duck Box, and more on Klook here or KKday here.
 Website: https://www.flyingcow.com.tw/en/ How to get there: By Car/Scooter: From Taipei, take National Freeway 3 to Miaoli and get off at the Tongxiao exit.
-Then take county road 121 east until you see the signs for Flying Cow Ranch, the Ranch is up the mountain about 2 KM.
+Then take County Road 121 east until you see the signs for Flying Cow Ranch.
+The ranch is up the mountain about 2 KM.
 Car parking is 50 NT, scooter parking is free.
 If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
 You can also check out our car rental guide here.
 Looking for scooter rental in Miaoli?
 Check out Klook here or KKday here to search for options.
 You can also check out our scooter rental guide here.
 You can also check out our car rental guide here.
-By Bus: Take Miaoli Motor Transport bus 5820 from Tongxiao Station two and a half hours(!) to Qixia Bus Station.
-From there it is a 2 KM walk uphill to the farm!
+By Bus: Take Miaoli Motor Transport bus 5820 from Tongxiao Station, two and a half hours(!) to Qixia Bus Station.
+From there, it is a 2 KM walk uphill to the farm!
 You can book tickets to travel to Miaoli via inter-city bus on Klook here.
 By TRA: You can take the HSR or TRA train to Tongxiao Station, then take the bus or a taxi (300 NT) to the farm.
 Book tickets via the normal train (TRA) on Klook here.
 By HSR: You can take the HSR to Miaoli Station, then switch to TRA, or take a taxi directly from the station (about 400 NT).
-You can book tickets to Miaoli via high speed rail (HSR) on Klook here or KKDay here.
+You can book tickets to Miaoli via high-speed rail (HSR) on Klook here or KKDay here.
 By Bicycle: Cycling is the best way to enjoy Taiwan's landscapes if you have the time and energy.
 Looking for bicycle rentals in Taiwan?
 You can search on KKday here and search for tours on Klook here.
 You can also check out our Taiwan cycling guide here.
-Map: Please see below: Our Journey: We have been to Flying Cow Ranch once and we loved our experience.
-I took my two year old daughter with me and she loved it.
-It was also the first time in my adult life I had milked a cow, despite my grandfather and uncle both being dairy farmers.
-In fact, my grandfather's dairy farm was recently torn down for developers to build a suburban neighborhood.
-It had been a long time since I've visited a real farm, so it was high time that I get back to my roots.
+Map: Please see below: Drone Footage:

 Once you far enough west on county road 121, you will eventually come to these signs pointing to Flying Cow ranch.
 At this point, you turn and go up the hill to the farm.